mobileoverlord/phoenix_client/README.md

 # PhoenixChannelClient

-Channel client for connecting to Phoenix
+Channel client for connecting to Phoenix from Elixir

 ## Installation